-NAIDOC celebrations are held across Australia each July to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
-While NAIDOC celebrations have been postponed for 2020, we're bringing our local Burramatta NAIDOC celebrations to you with a rich online program of arts, culture, music, stories and dance, acknowledging that Parramatta always was and always will be an important gathering place.
+NAIDOC celebrations are held across Australia each year to celebrate the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
+This year we bring our local Burramatta NAIDOC celebrations to you with a rich online program of arts, culture, music, stories and dance, acknowledging that Parramatta always was and always will be an important gathering place.

 In this adventurous short video showcasing an Aboriginal cultural walk in Parramatta Park, learn about significant places and processes in Indigenous culture with Uncle Chris Tobin and Aunty Leanne King.
 This easy walk along the Parramatta River is a wonderful opportunity to spend time on country with a traditional Aboriginal custodian, learning about connections to land, plant uses, tools, hunting and other aspects of local culture.

 Want to take the walk in person?
-Book your spot now for the Warami Mittigar - Aboriginal Cultural Walk tour.
-Bookings are essential.
+Book your spot now for the next Warami Mittigar - Aboriginal Cultural Walk tour.

 Learn and celebrate Aboriginal art and culture through Nangami (dreaming).
 Download a copy of your very own Darug Dreaming colouring book.
 These illustrations come with stories from different locations around NSW (including the lands of the Darug, Gadigal, Wiradjuri and Gamilaraay peoples), telling tales from our local artists, including